 The children of Y’isra-el in the OT are a physical foreshadow of the bride.
 Their receiving the physical covenant (Ten Commandments) is a picture, or physical representation, of the bride receiving the spiritual covenant (seal of the Holy Spirit).
-Both covenants were given on the Feast of Weeks (seven Sabbaths plus one day after Passover).
-The first was physical foreshadow, the second (Acts 2) was the spiritual real substance.
+Both covenants were given on the Feast of Weeks (seven Sabbaths plus one day from the Feast of Firstfruits).
+The first was physical foreshadow (ten commandments), the second (Acts 2) was the spiritual real substance.

 Y’isra-el didn’t just make a decision to possess the covenant.
 No, they were led out of Egypt (the world) FIRST by the Passover—the “preparation.”
 They were then led through the Red Sea (baptism of cleansing—a symbol of spiritual cleansing by the Holy Spirit), and after that, they were led by the Holy Spirit to the mountain, where then, they awaited the giving of the covenant.

 They didn’t “decide” to have the covenant—they waited to receive it.
 Some didn’t wait (endure), and chose to take matters into their own hands, crafting a golden calf and worshiping IT.
 Those who didn’t repent of that idolatry were killed.
 Those who repented were then given the covenant.

 That is the picture of the salvation of Messiah’s bride by the “ketubah” (covenant of marriage).
 Belief in the sacrifice first, and then being led through the wilderness by the Holy Spirit to the mountain, and there awaiting the giving of the covenant, which will then be confirmed directly by the Holy Spirit.